 I stained the wood top in a combination of stains to get the natural bleached wood look.

-I painted the cabinets in Amherst Gray by Benjamin Moore in their Advanced Paint Line.
+The color for the cabinets is Amherst Gray by Benjamin Moore in their Advanced Paint Line.
 To me this is the best paint for cabinets and furniture.
 I have used it in so many projects including our kitchen cabinets.

 The handles I wanted a little rustic so I used these galvenized pulls by National Hardware.

 I am obsessed with how this turned out and I should have done it years ago!
 This is a very easy beginner build and can be built in 1-2 days.

 Check out how I used cabinets to create these built-ins as well!